kusano-kyotouniv/plantalk/README.md

 Requires:

-Any libraries are NOT required to run the plantalk.pl. plantalk.pl may run in default environment of perl.
+Any libraries are NOT required to run the plantalk.pl, may run in most of default environment of perl.

 Required Input Files: